-There is a vast range of CCTV hardware from the simple camera on an intercom, through to internal multi-direction dome cameras through to external models that can zoom in and out over long distances and operate in low light conditions.
-ACCL’s experts are familiar with all the major camera and systems suppliers and will design and install a solution that suits your current needs and can grow to meet your future needs.
+There is a vast range of CCTV system hardware from the simple camera on an intercom, through to internal multi-direction dome cameras through to external models that can zoom in and out over long distances and operate in low light conditions.
+Our CCTV installers are familiar with all the major camera and systems suppliers and will design and install a solution that suits your current needs and can grow to meet your future needs.
 If you want a fully integrated, computer controlled system with multiple facets or a simple intercom, we will advise you accordingly.

 Wired CCTV systems are the most common and cheapest type of camera, where a wire plugs directly or indirectly from the camera to the monitor.
-The downside is that the wires, including extension cables and connectors, are easier to locate and disable.
+The downside is that not being wireless the wires, including extension cables and connectors, are easier to locate and disable.

-Most CCTV systems these days will use the power of the Internet to transmit images back to a central resource and for smaller or domestic installations can be linked to an App and thus viewed over a mobile phone.
+Wireless CCTV systems are more “the norm”, these days as they use the power of the Internet to transmit images back to a central resource and for smaller or domestic installations can be linked to an App and thus viewed over a mobile phone.

 The wireless aspect from camera to base-station can suffer from ‘chatter’ and can be blocked by metal in structures and thick walls.
 ACCL’s advanced systems and networking capabilities ensure this will not happen.